Guide to the Thematic Material of Parsifal

 A striking characteristic of the score of Parsifal is the economy of musical material.
 On close examination and analysis, the entire score is found to have been constructed out of variations on a small set of melodic ideas, most of which appear in the first six bars of the prelude to the first act, and an equally limited set of harmonic ideas.
 This may be seen as an extreme refinement of Wagner's approach in Das Rheingold and Tristan und Isolde.
 Whereas in his earlier works the thematic material was clear cut, so that for example Wotan's material was contrasted to that of Fricka, in Parsifal the characters seem to blur into each other, so that it is almost impossible to find a boundary at which the music of Kundry stops and the music of Klingsor begins.
 The musical material seems to be used more to tie characters together than to delineate them as individuals, i.e. to describe relationships rather than those related.
 The music of Amfortas and Kundry has more to tell about the common ground between these two characters than about them separately.

 Although it has been said that much of the material grows out of the first six bars of the prelude, it must be admitted that not all of the musical ideas are firmly rooted in what is sometimes called the Love Feast melody, but which I have simply called Grundthema.
+The main exceptions are the motives of Prophecy and Riding: these motives are neither derived from the Grundthema nor are they directly related to it.
 Many of the ideas that appear later are related to the Grundthema only to the extent that they contain or develop a melodic cell that appears in the melody, such as a rising and falling semitone, or a fragment of arpeggio or scale.
-In the most extreme cases, the relationship may be that the musical motif is characterised by an interval that appears in the Grundthema (such as a tritone or a falling perfect fifth), or that the motif also modulates from tonic key to mediant key or the reverse, or (in the case of the Holy Grail motif as related to the first part of the Grundthema) that the motif consists of an incomplete ascending scale from tonic to octave.
+In some cases, it may be that the musical motif is characterised by an interval that appears in the Grundthema (such as a tritone or a falling perfect fifth), or that the motif also modulates from tonic key to mediant key or the reverse, or (in the case of the Holy Grail motif as related to the first part of the Grundthema) that the motif consists of an incomplete ascending scale from tonic to octave.
 The reader should decide for his or herself how much credence to give to these suggested relationships.
 It is certainly not worth trying to relate everything that appears later to the Grundthema, although there may be those who will try to do so.

 Copyright notice: Except for copying to disk for archival purposes, and for normal fair use exceptions relating to the quoting of short passages for purposes of commentary and the like, no part of the writing or the non-public domain graphics either herein or in the local links hereto may be reproduced, stored in a retrieval system, transmitted or retransmitted in any form by any means without the express prior written consent of Derrick Everett.
 Rights in remote links are as established by their respective owners.